U.S. says to take lead to contain North Korea

 Japanese Prime Minister Shinzo Abe said the test was a "grave threat" that could not be tolerated.

-Russian Foreign Minister Sergei Lavrov urged North Korea to abandon its nuclear arms program and return to talks.
+Russian Foreign Minister Sergei Lavrov urged North Korea to abandon its nuclear arms programme and return to talks.
 NATO condemned the test as an "irresponsible act."

 MAXIMUM RESTRAINT